 - severe inflammation of unknown cause which may affect the remaining eye when one eye has been severely injured and blinded.

-– Is the removal of all of the eye, the associated muscle structures, and occasionally
+Exenteration is the removal of all of the eye, the associated muscle structures and occasionally

 part of the orbital bone (the bone around the eye socket).
-Exenteration surgery is necessary when there is advanced forms of ocular cancer, orbital and periorbital tumours, and occasionally other conditions, that are potentially fatal or relentlessly progressive cannot be treated more effectively in other ways.
+Exenteration surgery is necessary when there are advanced forms of ocular cancer, orbital and periorbital tumors, and occasionally, other conditions that are potentially fatal or relentlessly progressive which cannot be treated more effectively in other ways.

 determine the presumed efficacy of exenteration before any final decisions are made.

-– is considered an autoimmune eye condition.
+This is considered an autoimmune eye condition.
 When the thyroid gland malfunctions, it can produce either too much hormone (hyperthyroid) or too little (hypothyroid).
 Either imbalance can cause a variety of symptoms.
-When abnormal hormone production is associated with an offending antibody, eye symptoms can develop (Graves disease).
+When abnormal hormone production is associated with an offending antibody, eye symptoms can develop (Grave’s disease).
 The condition, however, is seen in people with no other evidence of thyroid dysfunction, and occasionally in patients who have Hashimoto’s Disease.
-Most thyroid patients, however, will not develop thyroid eye disease, and if so, only mildly so.
+Most thyroid patients, however, will not develop thyroid eye disease, and if so, only mildly.

 Signs and symptoms include:

 - pain in the eyes, pain when looking up, down or sideways